LordierClaw/lordierclaw.github.io/README.md

 # Detailed information and stuffs

 > I like Yoko Taro and his idea.
-> I want to be a member of Blue Dragon Children's Foundation.
+> Also, I want to be a member of Blue Dragon Children's Foundation in the near future xD.

 ### Favourite quotes
 > “The true soldier fights not because he hates what is in front of him, but because he loves what is behind him.”- G.K.
 Chesterton